microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 Invoke action getMemberObjects

 ### [Get-MgBetaOrganizationSetting](Get-MgBetaOrganizationSetting.md)
-Retrieve the properties and relationships of an organizationSettings object, including profileCardProperties.
+Retrieve the properties and relationships of organizationSettings object.
-This operation does not return insightsSettings.
-Depending on the type of insights, you can get their settings by using list itemInsights or list peopleInsights.
-This operation does not return microsoftApplicationDataAccessSettings.
-To get microsoftApplicationDataAccessSettings, use list microsoftApplicationDataAccessSettings.
+Nullable.

 ### [Get-MgBetaOrganizationSettingContactInsight](Get-MgBetaOrganizationSettingContactInsight.md)
 Get the properties of an insightsSettings object for displaying or returning contact insights in an organization.